voicecoin/Download/README.md

-# VNS Core Download
+# Voicecoin Core Download

-Download VoiceWeb's VNS blockchain core to launch a node of the next generation Internet.
+This is a new minor version release that fixes bugs that were inherited from upstream Bitcoin code.

+All users, on all platforms, are strongly recommended to upgrade.